jototland/stackedit_workspace/statistikknotater/bayesian.md

 ### Cauchy distribution

-The Cauchy distribution is the t-distribution with degrees of freedom $ν=1$
+The Cauchy distribution hs *pdf*.

 $$  p(t) = \frac{1}{σπ \left( 1+\frac{x-μ}{σ} \right)}$$

 The mean and the variance is undefined.

+The cauchis the t-distribution with degrees of freedom $ν=1$

 ### Beta distribution